-Now press the first channel that you wish to assign on the Layout/Channel Faders list on the Master screen.
+Now press the first channel that you wish to assign on the Layout/Channel List on the Master screen.

-Consecutive channels will be assigned to the worksurface for each LCD button that is in Assign mode.
+Consecutive channels will be assigned to the worksurface for each channel in the selected bank.

 Now press the LCD Function button again and return to the standard mode by pressing the LCD button labelled Solo